porsche-design-system/porsche-design-system/packages/storefront/src/pages/utilities/introduction.md

 ### Usage SCSS

-Assuming a proper SCSS compiler is setup within your project: Simply import the following file at the place where you want to make use of the Porsche Design System SCSS utils.
+Assuming a proper SCSS compiler is set up within your project: Simply import the following file at the place where you want to make use of the **@porsche-design-system/utilities**.

 ```
 @import '~@porsche-design-system/utilities/scss';
 ```

-If your SCSS compiler does not support '~' (tilde)) imports, you can of course also import it via a path from your node_modules.
+If your SCSS compiler does not support '~' (tilde) imports, you can also import it trough a relative path from your **node_modules**.

 ```
-@import 'node_modules/@porsche-design-system/utilities/scss';
+@import 'path-to-your-node_modules/@porsche-design-system/utilities/scss';
 ```

 A sample usage might look like as follows: